Staggered fermion: Fourth-root trick

 The resulting fermion is called a rooted staggered fermion and it is used in most staggered fermion simulations, including by the MILC collaboration.
 The theoretical problem in using rooted staggered fermions is that it is unclear whether they give the correct continuum limit, that is whether rooting changes the universality class of the theory.
 If it does, then there is no reason to suppose that rooted staggered fermions are any good at describing the continuum field theory.
 The universality class is generally determined by the dimensionality of the theory and by what symmetries it satisfies.
 The problem with rooted staggered fermions is that they can only be described by a nonlocal action for which the universality classification no longer applies.
-As nonlocality implies a violation of unitary, rooted staggered fermions are also non-physical at non-zero lattice spacings, although this is not be a problem if the nonlocality vanishes in the continuum.
+As nonlocality implies a violation of unitary, rooted staggered fermions are also non-physical at non-zero lattice spacings, although this is not a problem if the nonlocality vanishes in the continuum.
 It has been found that under reasonable assumptions, the fourth root trick does define a renormalizable theory that at all orders in perturbation theory reproduces a local, unitary theory with the correct number of light quarks in the continuum.
 It remains an open question whether this is also true non-perturbatively, however theoretical arguments and numerical comparisons to other lattice fermions indicate that rooted staggered fermions do belong to the correct universality class.